ros-realtime/linux-real-time-kernel-builder/README.md

 ## Introduction

 This README describes necessary steps to build and install ```RT_PREEMPT``` Linux kernel for the Raspberry Pi4 board.
 RT Kernel is a part of the ROS2 real-time system setup.
-Raspberry Pi4 is a reference board used by the ROS2 real-time community for the development.
+Raspberry Pi4 is a reference board used by the ROS 2 real-time community for the development.
 RT Kernel is configured as described in [Kernel configuration section](#kernel-configuration).
 Kernel is built automatically by the Github action, and the artifacts are located under the [```RPI4 RT Kernel build```](https://github.com/ros-realtime/rt-kernel-docker-builder/actions/workflows/rpi4-kernel-build.yml).
 Please follow [installation instructions](#deploy-new-kernel-on-raspberry-pi4) to deploy a new kernel to the RPI4 board.

 ## Raspberry Pi 4 RT Linux kernel

 Ubuntu ```raspi``` kernel is modified to produce an RT Linux kernel.
-Ubuntu is a ROS2 Tier 1 platform and Ubuntu kernel was selected to align to it.
+Ubuntu is a ROS 2 Tier 1 platform and Ubuntu kernel was selected to align to it.

 ## Download ready-to-use RT Kernel ```deb``` packages